Debating the Ugliness of the W512 and W515 Ty Cobb Strip Cards

 Cobb’s first truly ugly strip card came in 1923.
 While the W515 strip cards have a later catalog designation in Jefferson Burdick’s American Card Catalog, they were actually produced first.

 This set included a total of 60 baseball cards and ten boxers were also produced.
-The card is not particularly cheap and, even in low-grade, you’ll probably pay $300-$400 for it.
+The card is not particularly cheap and, even in low-grade, you’ll usually pay starting prices of around $500 for it.
 Cobb’s is hardly the only one to get poor artwork and most of the cards in the set, in fact, are really underwhelming.
 But I simply don’t even get this card or what it’s supposed to represent.

 This, of course, has nothing to do with the ruby red lips Cobb is sporting in the set.
 After all, that feature appears on many strip cards.
 It’s not great but you live with it because that’s a characteristic of these types of cards.
 But the image really looks nothing like Cobb and instead has the likeness of, oh, a creepy neighbor or a professional clown that is out in public without his makeup.